An Interface Specification

 M P I = Message Passing Interface

 MPI is a specification for the developers and users of message passing libraries.
-By itself, it is NOT a library - but rather the specification of what such a library should be.

-MPI primarily addresses the message-passing parallel programming model: data is moved from the address space of one process to that of another process through cooperative operations on each process.
+MPI addresses the message-passing parallel programming model: data is moved from the address space of one process to that of another process through cooperative operations on each process.

 Interface specifications have been defined for C and Fortran90 language bindings: